Get a free, no obligation personal loan quote with rates as low as 9.99%

 Types Of Coverage

-• Life Insurance – The type that kicks in in the event of a loan holder’s death.
+• Life Insurance – This type of insurance kicks in upon the death of the policyholder.

-• Critical Illness – The type that takes effect when the loan holder takes ill and offers a tax-free chunk of money following diagnosis — provided it’s a covered ailment.
+• Critical Illness – This insurance type takes effect when you become too ill to work and can’t cover the loan payments.
+If this happens, you’ll receive a tax-free lump sum of money following your diagnosis, as long as it’s a covered ailment.

 Payment When Claimed

-If you are unable to pay the loan balance due to an eligible reason, you will be paid out in one of the two ways:
+If you are unable to pay the loan balance due to an eligible reason under your insurance policy, you can be paid out in one of two ways:

-• Lump-Sum Coverage – If you suffer a critical illness or pass away at any point throughout your loan term, your loan balance can be entirely covered with loan insurance.
-The amount you’re covered will be outlined in your Certificate of Insurance — with a lump sum payment from your insurer.
+• Lump-Sum Payment– If you suffer a critical illness or pass away at any point throughout your loan term, your loan balance can be entirely covered with loan insurance.
+The amount you’re covered will be outlined in your Certificate of Insurance.

-• Monthly Payment Coverage – If your income is significantly reduced as a result of a disability, labour strike, or involuntary job loss, your policy will cover your monthly payments toward repaying your insured debt for a specific time period.
+• Monthly Payments – If your income is significantly reduced as a result of a disability, labour strike, or involuntary job loss, your policy will cover your monthly payments for a specific period.

 Waiting Period